Postgraduate Year Two (PGY2) Emergency Medicine Pharmacy Residency

-As full-time employees of UHS, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
-Residents are also appointed as Clinical Instructors with The University of Texas at Austin College of Pharmacy and University of the Incarnate Word Feik School of Pharmacy.
+As full-time employees of University Health, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
+Residents are appointed as Clinical Instructors with The University of Texas at Austin College of Pharmacy and University of the Incarnate Word Feik School of Pharmacy.

-The University Health System PGY2 Emergency Medicine Pharmacy Residency Program builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 Pharmacy Residency training to contribute to the development of clinical pharmacists in the specialized area of Emergency Medicine Pharmacy practice.
-The PGY2 Residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge, and incorporating both into the provision of patient care that improves medication therapy.
-Residents who successfully complete this accredited PGY2 Emergency Medicine Pharmacy Residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions related to emergency medicine.
+PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized practice.
+PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
+Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

-The University Health System PGY2 Emergency Medicine Pharmacy Residency Program provides a challenging, well-rounded training environment in a variety of emergency medicine practice areas, including but not limited to emergency medicine, trauma and emergency surgery, toxicology, surgical/trauma ICU, and medicine ICU.
-Residents will have opportunities to care for pediatric and adult patients, both inpatients and outpatients, teach and precept pharmacy students, respond to critical patient resuscitations in the emergency department, and respond to code blue situations throughout the hospital.
-In addition, residents will demonstrate leadership and practice management skills and complete an emergency medicine research project.
+The University Health PGY2 Emergency Medicine Pharmacy Residency Program provides a well-rounded training environment in various emergency medicine practice areas, including but not limited to adult and pediatric emergency medicine, trauma and emergency surgery, toxicology, surgical/trauma ICU, and medicine ICU.
+Residents will care for pediatric and adult patients, both inpatients and outpatients, teach and precept pharmacy students, respond to critical patient resuscitations and code blue events.
+In addition, residents will complete an emergency medicine research project and demonstrate leadership and practice management skills through committee involvement and protocol development.
+Graduates are prepared to take clinical pharmacy specialist and faculty positions related to emergency medicine.